explodingcamera/snowstorm/README.md

   </a>
 </p>

-## Important: Snowstorm isn't Production-Ready yet

 # The lightning-fast and minimalist React Framework

+## Warning

+Important: Snowstorm isn't Production-Ready yet.
+Documentation is rough, outdated and inconsistent and only the latest alpha versions of react 18 are supported.

 ## What?